‘Thrive’ conference connects and celebrates Princeton’s black alumni

 “We all need to help each other to sharpen our skills and soften our landings or jump-start a change for the better.
 That's how we can not only make progress for ourselves, but continue along the journey of discovering who we are, and that, to me, is what it means to thrive.”

 The conference followed up on previous black alumni conferences in 2006, 2009 and 2014.
-Some 40% of attendees returned to campus for the first time since graduating, attesting to the high level of engagement.
+Nearly 40% of attendees had not attended a past conference since graduating, attesting to the high level of engagement.
 Select “Thrive” highlights are described below.

 President Eisgruber and Dean Richardson welcome alumni